-- Functional Description: F is a new higher order, effectful programming language (like ML) designed with program verification in mind.
+Functional Description: F\ is a new higher order, effectful programming language (like ML) designed with program verification in mind.
 Its type system is based on a core that resembles System Fw (hence the name), but is extended with dependent types, refined monadic effects, refinement types, and higher kinds.
 Together, these features allow expressing precise and compact specifications for programs, including functional correctness properties.
-The F type-checker aims to prove that programs meet their specifications using an automated theorem prover (usually Z3) behind the scenes to discharge proof obligations.
-Programs written in F can be translated to OCaml, F#, or JavaScript for execution. - Release Contributions: New in 2020: F continues to evolve and is actively developed on GitHub (https://github.com/FStarLang/FStar).
-This year, we worked on reworking the stateful core of F using a new formal foundation called Steel (which was published at ICFP 2020) and on improving the libraries and tooling of F to support meta-programming, which was heavily used in the EverCrypt and HACLxN projects.
+The F\ type-checker aims to prove that programs meet their specifications using an automated theorem prover (usually Z3) behind the scenes to discharge proof obligations.
+Programs written in F\ can be translated to OCaml, F#, or JavaScript for execution.

+Release Contributions: F\ continues to evolve and is actively developed on GitHub (https://github.com/FStarLang/FStar).
+This year, we continued working on the stateful core of F\ using a new formal foundation called Steel (which was published at ICFP 2020 and ICFP 2021) and on improving the libraries and tooling of F\ to support meta-programming, which is heavily used in the EverCrypt and HACL\ projects.
+We also use F\ to implement a symbolic protocol verification framework called DY\ and apply it to verified cryptographic software like Noise\.